microsoft/NeuronBlocks/Tutorial.md

      *Tips: you can try different models by running different JSON config files.*
 - ***Result***

-    The AUC of student model is closed to that of teacher model and its inference speed is multi-x times faster.
+    The AUC of student model is close to that of teacher model and its inference speed is multi-x times faster.

     |Model|AUC|
     |-----|---|